bpost/AddressValidation-QuickAddressSearchBar/bpAddressAutoComplete/README.md

 * As an example the **bp-address-auto-complete-demo-page-extern** module is provided where the options minimum level, environment and prefilled parameters and their usage is demonstrated.
 The module can be deployed either on a local server (localhost) by following the steps in the **Development** section and running grunt on the **bp-address-auto-complete-demo-page-extern**   by command prompt, or be deployed on any web server (Bpost web site will be soon updated to publish the module external demo page).

+## Api keys
+The autocomplete and validateAddress urls will need API keys. i.e, A http request header called x-api-key needs to be added in the http request. apiKey is added as a scope variable for directive bp-address-auto-complete and bp-address-validator.
+Please request Jana.Roels@bpost.be to generate a API key for your application.

 ## Development
 ## Prerequisites